-The General Plan update is proposing to realign the land use policy and zoning, and increasing densities across the various land use designations/zoning districts.
-Sites identified for rezoning to accommodate the remaining RHNA is shown in Table 4-2.
-To meet the RHNA shortfall of 182 units, the City will rezone at least:
+The General Plan update proposes to realign the land use policy and zoning and increasing densities across the various land use designations/zoning districts.
+Sites identified for rezoning to accommodate the remaining RHNA in the moderate and above moderate income categories is shown in Table 4-2.
+To meet the RHNA shortfall of 159 units in the moderate and above moderate income categories, the City will rezone at least:

-- Very Low Income RHNA Shortfall 27 units at least two acres at:

-- o HDR (25.1-40 du/ac)

-- MU-Community (25-40 du/ac)

-- MU-Neighborhood (35-45 du/ac)

 - Moderate Income RHNA Shortfall 69 units at least three acres at:

 - o MU-Community (25-40 du/ac)

 - MU-Neighborhood (35-45 du/ac)

-- Above Moderate Income RHNA Shortfall 86 units at least two acres at:
+- Above Moderate Income RHNA Shortfall 90 units at least two acres at:

 - MU-TOD (60-80 du/ac)

-The rezoned sites will meet the requirements of Government Code 65583.2, including but not limited to a minimum density of 20 units per acre, minimum site size to permit at least 16 units on site, and zoned to allow ownership and rental housing by right in which at least 20 percent of the units are affordable to lower income households.
 As part of the rezoning, appropriate development standards (including but not limited to setbacks, lot coverage, height, and parking, among others) will be established to ensure the allowable maximum density of each zone can be achieved.